Design and Technology

 Intent:

 The curriculum is designed to engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own work.
-It aims to support the development of the key skills of decision making, developing independence, taking responsibilities, developing patience, critical thinking, self-reflection and to share practice with peers.
-We aim to develop children’s self-esteem and their mental wellbeing through participating in Design and Technology activities.
-We encourage all children to be proud of their achievements and having pride in the work produced.
-Children will be challenged to think critically and develop a more rigorous understanding of construction and how design and technology reflects and shapes our history, and contributes to the culture, creativity and wealth of our nation.
-We intend that children will be challenged to develop increased proficiency designing and making products that solve real and relevant problems within a variety of contexts that consider their own and others’ needs, wants and values.
+It aims to support the development of the key skills of problem solving, decision making, independence, patience, and resilience.
+We aim to support pupils’ self-esteem and mental wellbeing by encouraging pupils to use their creativity and imagination to design and make relevant products and to be proud of their achievements and have pride in the work produced.
+We want to help pupils develop the skills of being able to work co-operatively and the communication skills to be able to express their thoughts and ideas and consider their own and others’ needs, wants and values.
+Pupils will be challenged to think critically and develop a deeper understanding of construction and how design and technology reflects and shapes our history and will contribute to our future.
+We intend that pupils will be challenged to develop increased proficiency in designing and making products that solve real and relevant problems and being able to make healthy recipes with increasing independence.
+Across the curriculum, we explore the various jobs and roles that are linked to design and technology and food preparation and nutrition to help pupils gain an understanding the types of employment they could enter after they leave The Pines.

 Implementation:

-To ensure high standards of teaching and learning in design and technology, we implement a curriculum that is progressive and provides the full National Curriculum which is carefully differentiated to the needs of the children.
-The curriculum is overseen by a lead teacher from Primary and Secondary who is supported by a named member of the SLT.
-Design and technology is taught as part of thematic curriculum in Primary and weekly discrete lessons in secondary.
-Teachers planning is supported by a knowledge overview document and medium term plans.
-These documents clearly map out the National Curriculum into a broad, progressive curriculum.
-Planning ensures outcomes are carefully differentiating to the needs of all children and is mapped out to ensure there is clear challenge and high expectations for all learners.
-We adopt a practical approach to learning and teaching in design and technology, enabling all children to gain ‘real-life’ experiences.
-At The Pines, we provide a variety of opportunities for learning to take place inside and outside of the classroom.
-We encourage opportunities for cross-curricular Design and Technology experiences and frequently use our outdoor facilities for the children to develop their creativity.
+To ensure high standards of teaching and learning in design and technology, we implement a curriculum that is progressive and provides the full National Curriculum which is carefully differentiated to the needs of the pupils.
+DT is taught as part of thematic curriculum in Primary and in secondary, each term, pupils tackle a project and lessons are delivered within their art lessons.
+In primary, teachers deliver cooking lessons every term and in secondary, pupils have a discrete cooking lesson each week.
+In KS4, all pupils are able to complete a GCSE or ASDAN qualification in food technology.
+Teachers planning is supported by a knowledge overview document and medium term plans which clearly map out learning outcomes to ensure there is clear challenge and high expectations for all learners.
+We adopt a practical approach to within DT, enabling all pupils to gain ‘real-life’ experiences and the use of a range of technology and tools to create their designs.
+At The Pines, we provide a variety of opportunities for learning to take place inside and outside of the classroom and pupils have opportunities to have encounters with employers linked to careers in areas related to DT / STEM.

 The key aim of the Early Years curriculum is to provide high quality play with planning based on themes allowing pupils a holistic approach to learning.
 Planning for the specific area of expressive arts and design aims is to guide the pupils to explore and use a range of tools and materials safely.
 Within the continuous provision (activities provided throughout the day indoors and out) children have the opportunity to create and share their creations by engaging with play that is child led, play which is sensitively supported and extended by adults and play that is guided towards specific educational outcomes.